January 21st, 2018

-If possible, get the cats used to being fed at the same place and time of day.
+Establish a routine and get the cats used to being fed at the same place and time every day.
 Try leaving the trap unset and covered with a large towel during routine feeding so the animal will get used to seeing and smelling it in the area.
 For several days before you need to trap, put the food only inside the un-set traps.
 Don't feed the cats the day/night before you are going to trap so the cats will be hungry.
 Be sure to notify others who may feed the cats not to leave food out either.

 Never leave traps unattended in an unprotected area, but don't hang around within sight of the cat (or you will scare it off).
 The trapped animal is vulnerable.
 Passersby may release the cat or steal the trap!
 Wait quietly in an area where you can still see the traps without disturbing the cats.
 Check traps every 15 minutes or so.
 You can often hear the traps trip and see the cloth cover droop down slightly over the opening from a distance.
-As soon as the intended cat is trapped completely cover the trap and remove the trap from the area if other cats are not in sight.
-You may consider putting another trap in the same spot if it seems to be a "hot" one.
+As soon as the intended cat is trapped; remove the trapped cat from the area as long as you will not be disturbing other cats.
+You may consider putting another trap in the same spot if it seems to be a "hot" spot.
 Be sure to dispose of the food left on the ground when you pick up the trap.
-(You don't want to litter or give out any freebies and spoil any appetites!)

-(Note: If a cat does not seem to be recovering well from surgery during the first 24 hours after an Operation Catnip Clinic, then please call the Emergency number from the Clinic Discharge Instructions).
 When cats are ready for release, return to the area in which they were captured and release them there.
-Do not relocate the animal!
-In all likelihood, area cats will drive it away.
+Do not relocate the cats!
+In all likelihood, other area cats will drive relocated cats away from the area you picked.
 If the veterinarian has indicated a serious medical problem with the cat which you will not be able to treat the vet must make the decision on whether it is safe to release the animal or kinder to euthanize it.
 Untreated abscesses and respiratory infections, and a number of other conditions, can mean suffering and a slow death.
 Make sure the spot you pick for release does not encourage the cat to run into danger (like a busy street) to get away from you.
 Keep the trap covered until you are ready to release.
 When ready, simply hold the trap with the door facing away from you and open the door.
 The cat will probably bolt immediately out of the trap.
 If it is confused, just tilt the trap so the back is slightly up and tap on the back of the trap to encourage it to leave.
 Never put your hand in the trap!
 If the animal still will not leave, prop the door open with a stick and leave it for a while.
 A trapped skunk or possum, which is nocturnal, may decide to sleep in the trap all day and not leave the trap until dark.
-After releasing the cats hose off traps and disinfect them with bleach.
-Never store traps in the "set" position (door open); animals may wander into even unbaited traps and starve to death.
+After releasing the cats, hose off traps and disinfect them with bleach.
+Never store traps in the "set" position (door open); animals may wander into the trap and starve to death.

 Bring a flashlight with you if trapping at night.
 It will come in handy for checking traps from a distance and might help you avoid a twisted ankle in the dark.
 Bring a cap for the top of the mackerel can.
 Nothing smells worse than fish juice spilled in the car.
 Don't forget a spoon!